Abo-Soile/SOILE-Backend/docs/functions.rst

 Stimuli is a special list that controls the interaction phase.
 The iteration in an interaction phase is run once for each element in the stimuli list.

-**setstimuli(list)**
+.. js:function:: setstimuli(list)

     Sets the stimuli to the given list.
 Overwrites previously defined stimuli.

-**shufflestimuli()**
+    :param array list: List of stimuli objects to set as the stimuli.

+.. js:function:: shufflestimuli()

     Randomly shuffles the order of the stimuli.

-**shufflestimuli(stimulicount)**
+.. js:function:: shufflestimuli(stimulicount)

-Creates a randomized subset of the stimuli containing the number specified in _stimulicount_.
+    Creates a randomized subset of the stimuli containing the number specified in ``stimulicount``.

-**emptystimuli()**
+    :param int stimulicount: The number of stimuli to select.

+.. js:function:: emptystimuli()

     Empties the stimuli list, and ends an interaction phase when the current iteration ends when called from inside an interaction phase.

 #######
 Display